Financial supports, training and guidance to help your business mitigate the impact of COVID-19 and work safely.

 Skills and training supports

-The government offers a range of initiatives for reskilling and upskilling to help businesses through the COVID-19 pandemic.
+The government offers a range of initiatives for reskilling and upskilling to help businesses.
 Skills and training supports include Enterprise Ireland's eiLearn online learning resource, LEO training webinars, Skillnet Ireland's Skills Connect, the SOLAS Skills to Advance initiative and Springboard+ courses.

 For details on the range of supports visit COVID-19: Skills and training supports for businesses.

 Work Safely Protocol

-The Work Safely Protocol is designed to support employers and workers to put measures in place that will prevent the spread of COVID-19 in the workplace.
-The Protocol is a general document applicable to all sectors.
-It sets out the minimum Public Health infection prevention and control measures required in every place of work to prevent the spread of COVID-19 and to facilitate the re-opening of workplaces following temporary closures and the ongoing safe operation of workplaces.
+The Work Safely Protocol sets out the minimum Public Health infection prevention and control measures required in every place of work to prevent and reduce the spread of COVID-19 following temporary closures and in the ongoing safe operation of workplaces.